omnidotnet/splbot/README.md

 0) READ THE WHOLEEEEEE DOCUMENTATION (emotionnal 🗣️): https://github.com/haxball/haxball-issues/wiki/Headless-Host

-1) create a new empty folder
+1) close the repo in a new empty folder

 2) enter the command: 'npm install haxball.js'